hilkojj/AWAAGTI/docs/dbfile_formaat.md

 If the reader needs to read the data in the compressed directory, it could decompress the compressed file into /tmp.
 The directory '15/48/01/54/' would be replaced by '15/48/01/54.zstd', but only after the unix time 1548015500 is reached.

-Compressing directories of summary files, instead of compressing the files seperately would allow to compression algorithm to cut down on more redundant data.
+Compressing directories of summary files, instead of compressing the files separately would allow to compression algorithm to cut down on more redundant data.

 If this idea would be realised, the compression algorithm to be chosen should comply with a few goals.
  - The compressed file should be reasonably smaller than the contents of the directory which is compressed, to make it worthwhile.